Shu244/Research-Paper-Notes/README.md

 # Research-Paper-Notes
-This repo contains the notes I have taken while reading research papers.
+This repo contains the notes I have taken while reading research papers and manuals.
 The goal is to understand the paper, and, hopefully, implement the model.